Miami Judge Allows COVID-19 Wrongful Death Lawsuit Against Publix to Proceed

 In its motion to dismiss, Publix argued that a wrongful death lawsuit was the wrong avenue to pursue damages.
 The company insisted this should instead be treated as a workers’ compensation case.
 In response, the attorneys representing the daughter pointed out that workers’ compensation was only meant to cover cases of “accidental workplace injury or death,” which do not include “negligence or intentional acts,” such as the ones alleged in their complaint.

 This is unlikely to be the last time we see a wrongful death lawsuit related to the COVID-19 pandemic.
 If you have lost a family member and you believe that someone else’s negligence was to blame, it is important you speak with a qualified wrongful death lawyer as soon as possible.
-Contact the Leifer Law Firm today to schedule a consultation.
+Contact Leifer & Ramirez today to schedule a consultation.